Follow the step by step process or choose what situation that best describes you:

 Coursework for your pre-law education is not specified, but the more challenging your undergraduate coursework, the more favorably the ABA-approved law school to which you apply will look upon your application.
 Courses in the following areas are usually the most helpful to pre-law students:

 ABA-accredited law schools require that you have a bachelor’s degree (at minimum) prior to entering law school.
 The major or chief discipline of this degree is not specified.
 However, any major from the above-listed coursework and/or disciplines is recommended.

 The next step in becoming a lawyer in Idaho is to take the LSAT, or Law School Admission Test.
-Required for admission into all ABA-accredited law schools, the LSAT is a six-hour-long standardized test offered four times a year at testing centers around the globe.
+Required for admission into all ABA-accredited law schools, the LSAT is a six-hour-long standardized test offered multiple times per year at testing centers around the globe.